muratk5n/thirdwave/en/2015/08/temp-increase.md

 The most basic plot looks at Earth's average temparature.
 We use data from [Berkeley](http://berkeleyearth.org/data/), this data is as raw as its gets, looked at the "Monthly Land" under the Gridded section, and downloaded the "Equal Area" data file.
-An average temparature from all regions is calculated,
+An average temparature of all regions is calculated per time index,

 ```python
 import climate